pablode/gatling/README.md

 It contains code from the Ray Tracing Gems I book, which is [MIT](docs/licenses/LICENSE.MIT.rtgems) licensed and copyrighted:

 * Copyright 2019 NVIDIA Corporation

+It contains code from the MDL SDK, which is [BSD](docs/licenses/LICENSE.BSD-3.mdl-sdk) licensed and copyrighted:

+* Copyright (c) 2018-2021, NVIDIA CORPORATION.
+All rights reserved.